directus-labs/guest-authoring/sveltekit-authentication/index.md

 The html template is straight forward.
 We only have a small function to let us redirect the user to a page he was trying to access before needing to login/signup.

 The javascript form action below will handle the actual request.
-The Directus SDK cannot save HttpOnly Cookies, thus the Directus API is directly accessed in order to be able to save the tokens in a secure cookie via SvelteKit's cookie handler.
+The Directus SDK is not saving HttpOnly Cookies, thus the Directus API is directly accessed from SvelteKit in order to be able to save the tokens in a secure cookie via SvelteKit's cookie handler.

 ```js [/signin/+page.server.js]
 import { redirect,fail } from '@sveltejs/kit';